 According to the research from Israel, exactly how upbeat the songs need to be to get results hasn’t yet been determined, but they tested songs of 140bpm in the trial and that worked so stick with that for now.
 Need some ideas.
 Try one of these three suggestions from jog.fm….

 Rhianna – SOS

 Cascada – Everytime We Touch

-Looking for more advice on why music is great for your workout – here’s some other posts you might want to check out…
+Looking for more advice on why music is great for your workout – here are some other posts you might want to check out…

 What songs do some of the world’s top trainers listen to when they work out?
 I asked, they told me –here’s your playlist.

 Fancy a simple trick to try at the gym – song matching, where you time your steps, pedals, rows etc to the exact beat of the music is it.
 It’ll liven up any workout – find out what you need to do here.

 Why long runs need mix albums – yes, there’s actually science that says music that runs into each other is more motivating if you’re exercising for a long period than songs that stop and start.